Graduate Scholarship Applications & Information

 Counseling and Psychology Scholarships

-The graduate admission application serves as the scholarship application for prospective students for the masters-level Counseling Degree Programs, the masters-level Psychology Degree Programs, and the Ed.S.
-School Psychology Program at Marywood University.
-Prospective students should adhere closely to the admissions application deadline published by University Admissions to receive scholarship consideration.
+The graduate admission application serves as the scholarship application for prospective students for the masters level Counseling Degree Programs, and the masters level Psychology Degree Programs at Marywood University.
+Prospective students should adhere closely to the admissions application deadline published by University Admissions Office to receive scholarship consideration.

 The Counseling and Psychology Department faculty will determine the scholarship eligibility of each prospective graduate student based on the materials submitted in the complete admissions application.
 The primary criterion that will determine scholarship eligibility will be the cumulative undergraduate GPA.